eProsima/Fast-DDS-docs/docs/02-formalia/titlepage.rst

 **Configurability and Modularity**

-*eProsima Fast DDS* provides an intuitive way to be configured, either through code or XML profiles, allowing balancing the requirements for reliability and timeliness for each data delivery.
+*eProsima Fast DDS* provides an intuitive way to be configured, either through code or XML profiles.
 Modularity allows simple devices to implement a subset of the protocol and still participate in the network.

+**Two API Layers**

+*eProsima Fast DDS* comprises a high-level publisher-subscriber layer focused on usability and a lower-level writer-reader layer that provides finer access to the RTPS protocol.

 **Commercial support**